 - where changes in the staffing structure are proposed, the projected student enrolments, the number and classification of employees affected and the number and classification of the employees expected to be required for the performance of any continuing function of the employer

-To avoid any disputes over the date details were provided to the union sub-branch, principals should keep a record of the date details were provided.
+To avoid any disputes over the date details were provided to the union sub-branch, principals should keep a record of the date that details were provided.

 Where there is no sub-branch at the school, the Department will notify the appropriate union(s) on behalf of the principal.